 Take a look at the new waterproof Kindle Paperwhite.

 Digital nomad, Mike.
 Digital.
 Does something as analog as a portable printer classify as a great nomad gift?
-Well, according to our research I’d say that a mobile and really portable printer is a hot commodity.
+Well, according to our research I’d say that a mobile and really portable printer is a hot commodity gift for someone going travelling who may need to work online to keep the good times rolling.

-You never know when you’ll need to print a business card, a contract, a website mockup, or a passport photo.
+You never know when you’ll need to print a passport photo, business card, a contract, or a website mockup.
 And because using an internet cafe is as insecure as it is inconvenient.

 We chose three of the best mobile printers for this digital nomad wishlist; the Canon PIXMA iP110 and Epson WorkFor WF-100 for simple mobile printing without sacrificing quality or luggage space, and the Canon SELPHY for photographers who need to create high-quality waterproof prints on the road (selling prints could be a great backup income, too!).